CiscoDevNet/iOAM/README.md

 regular data traffic by the network devices.
 [RFC7276] presents an overview of OAM tools.

-Compared to probably the most basic example of "in-band OAM" which is IPv4 route recording [RFC0791], an in-band OAM approach has the following capabilities:
+Compared to probably the most basic example of "in-situ OAM" which is IPv4 route recording [RFC0791], an in-situ OAM approach has the following capabilities:

-- A flexible data format to allow different types of information to be captured as part of an in-band OAM operation, including not only path tracing information, but additional operational and telemetry information such as timestamps, sequence numbers, or even generic data such as queue size, geo-location of the node
+- A flexible data format to allow different types of information to be captured as part of an in-situ OAM operation, including not only path tracing information, but additional operational and telemetry information such as timestamps, sequence numbers, or even generic data such as queue size, geo-location of the node